 If you compare GoDaddy and Flywheel based on their performance for a small, personal website with no media, they achieve similar loading times.
 However, if you want to build a more complex website, Flywheel will likely perform better because it runs on the Google Cloud Platform.

-Flywheel gives you the option to host your website(s) in one of its five data centers, in the US, Europe, or Australia, while GoDaddy limits you to its Phoenix data center if you want to benefit from its CDN.
-If you don’t care about a CDN, you can choose from one of its nine data centers, in the US, Europe, or Asia.
+Flywheel provides you with the choice to host your website(s) in one of its five data centers located in the US, Europe, or Australia.
+In contrast, if you opt to leverage the CDN of GoDaddy, you are restricted to its Phoenix data center.
+However, if a CDN isn’t a priority for you, you have the flexibility to select from nine data centers offered by GoDaddy, situated across the US, Europe, or Asia.

 GoDaddy offers a standard 99.9% uptime guarantee, although there have been times when the service has dropped below this threshold.
 Flywheel goes above and beyond with its impressive 99.99% uptime guarantee, which is backed by its redundant cloud technology.